 Script Supervisors are in demand!

 Are you looking for an important, well-paid job in the film and television industry?
-Are you meticulous about details?
-Do have a talent for extreme multi-tasking?
+Are you meticulous about detail?
+Do you have a talent for extreme multi-tasking?
 Are you calm in a crisis?
 Do you like being referred to as an “unsung hero?”
 The Script Supervision Masterclass might lead you to a perfect career.

 Currently, the pool of available Script Supervisors is surprisingly small while demand is at an all-time high.